IRNAS/irnas-workflows-software/migration_script/README.md

 new GitHub release and merged the release PR into dev.
 Also make sure that you do not have any uncommitted changes and any unmerged PRs.

-Expected usages, **make sure that you run the commands from the project's git root dir**:
+**Additionaly, make sure that you run the commands from the project's git root dir**:

 ```bash